-Mr. Moran served judicial clerkships with then-U.S. Magistrate Judge Patty Shwartz and U.S. District Judge Stanley R. Chesler.
+Prior to becoming a federal prosecutor, Mr. Moran was a commercial litigator at a national law firm, where he handled complex business disputes, securities arbitrations, shareholder actions, and environmental cases.
+He also clerked for U.S. District Judge Stanley R. Chesler and then-U.S. Magistrate Judge Patty Shwartz in the U.S. District Court in New Jersey.
 He is a graduate of Rutgers University School of Law – Camden (J.D., 2001) and West Virginia University (B.A., English, 1997), and is admitted to practice in New Jersey and New York.